BattMoTeam/BattMo/Documentation/mergejsonstruct.rst

 Merging parameters
 ==================

-Setup a P4D Model using :code:`mergeJsonStructs`
+Setup a P4D Model using :code:`mergeStructs`
 ================================================

 Let's build a pseudo-four-dimensional Li-ion battery model and explore more about how to mix-and-match |battmo| parameter definitions!